 Tour format: This format includes your rental motorcycle, a detailed description of the tour (roadbook), and your Tomtom GPS, with all the important places of interest already saved to the device.
 You will book your flights and hotel stays by yourself and travel individually (self-guided).

-Tours: Total distance of about 650km with easy daily trips of about 150km and many opportunities for sightseeing.
+Tours: Total distance of about 2300 km with daily distances of about 240-280 km and many opportunities for sightseeing.

-Arrival: Individual flight to Dublin, bus transfer to Gorey, where we pick you up and bring you to our tourbase.
-You will receive your rental motorcycle with an introduction and then start your tour.
+Arrival: Individual flight to Dublin, bus transfer to Gorey and we pick you up and drive to our tourbase, where you receive your rental motorcycle and start on your tour.

-1. Day: Individual flight to Dublin and transfer to our tourbase.
-You will receive your rental motorcycle with an introduction and start your tour with a short ride to Kilkenny, where you will stay for the first night.
+1. Day: Individual arrival at Dublin, transfer to our tourbase where you receive your rental motorcycle with a thorough introduction and start your tour.
+Ride to Kilkenny, where you will stay for the first night.
 Visit the pretty town af Kilkenny and it`s impressive castle today or tomorrow.

 We will send you comprehensive description of you tour, which you can easily print at home before your tour:

 You can purchase this Roadbook-PDF at an extra 50€, when you book your rental motorcycle.
 If you drive in a group, you can just purchase one PDF and take copies.